Paraquilegia anemonoides: Taxonomy

 In 1811, the German botanist Carl Ludwig Willdenow gave the description of a species named Aquilegia anemonoides.
 This species is thought to have been first collected by Petr Ivanovich Schangin, a Russian geologist who performed an expedition to the Altai Mountains in 1786.
 The German botanist Carl Friedrich von Ledebour listed the species as Aquilegia minuta in a manuscript.
 In 1824, the Russian botanist Friedrich Ernst Ludwig von Fischer evaluated the species as instead belonging in the genus Isopyrum under the name Isopyrum grandiflorum.
 In a 1920 article for the Royal Botanic Gardens, Kew's Bulletin of Miscellaneous Information, the British botanists James Ramsay Drummond and John Hutchinson segragatated the genus Paraquilegia from Isopyrum and renamed the species Paraquilegia grandiflorum.
 In 1919, British rock gardener and plant collector Reginald Farrer described a plant he named Isopyrum farreri; this species is now recognized as a horticultural type of P. anemonoides.

 The present name for the species is credited to the German botanist Oskar Eberhard Ulbrich, who published the name in 1922 in the journal Repertorium Specierum Novarum Regni Vegetabilis.
 The multiplicity of taxonomic synonyms for P. anemonoides was derided by American botanist Robert Nold as "an absolutely harrowing example of the imprecision of botany and the fallibility of observation".
 The 1924 description of Paraquilegia anemonoides by the Russian botanists Grigorij Silych Karelin and Ivan Petrovich Kirilov has since been identified as synonymous with the currently accepted species named Isopyrum anemonoides.

-Distribution
+Distribution and habitat

 The species is distributed across Central Asia to southwestern China, ranging from Siberia, Turkestan, and eastwards towards Gansu in China.
 The Flora of China recorded the species's presence in Afghanistan, Bhutan, Kashmir, Kazakhstan, Mongolia, Pakistan, and Russia, as well as the Chinese jurisdictions of Gansu, Ningxia, Qinghai, Xinjiang, and Xizang.
 It favors crevices on dry cliffs and alpine meadows at elevations between 2600 m and 3400 m.